PAST

 March 8 - August 25, 2019

-Two portraits from the solo exhibition, Mugshot Portraits: Women of the Montgomery Bus Boycott, were included in the group exhibition, Plumb Line: Charles White & the Contemporary, curated by Essence Harden, independent curator, and Leigh Raiford, Associate Professor of African American Studies at UC Berkeley.
+Two portraits from the solo exhibition, Mugshot Portraits: Women of the Montgomery Bus Boycott, were included in the group exhibition, Plumb Line: Charles White and the Contemporary, curated by Essence Harden, independent curator, and Leigh Raiford, Associate Professor of African American Studies at UC Berkeley.
 The exhibition was a satellite show to Charles White: Retrospective at LACMA and featured more than a dozen contemporary artists whose work in the realm of black individual and collective life resonates with White’s profound and continuing influence.
-Artists in the exhibition: Sadie Barnette, Diedrick Brackens, Greg Breda, Alfred Conteh, Kenturah Davis, Kohshin Finley, Yashua Klos, and Toyin Ojih Odutola, among others.
+Artists in the exhibition included, Sadie Barnette, Diedrick Brackens, Greg Breda, Alfred Conteh, Kenturah Davis, Kohshin Finley, Yashua Klos, Toyin Ojih Odutola, and Lava Thomas, among others.

 Belly Eggs, 2008